TreeLLi/treelli.github.io/_posts/2025-05-23-research dissemination.md

 In today's academic and technical fields, conducting high-quality research is only part of the journey.
 Equally important is disseminating your work effectively—**making sure your contributions are seen, understood, and built upon by others**.
 This not only increases the impact of your work but also strengthens your profile, opens doors for collaborations, and fuels your career growth.

 This post focuses on research dissemination within the academic community especially in the field of Artificial Intelligence (AI) / Machine Learning (ML).
-The insights are based on my personal experience, observations, and input from Yarin Gal, XX, and others.
+The insights are based on my personal experience, observations, and input from Yarin Gal.
 It is intended for PhD students and early-career researchers such as postdocs.

 This post approaches research dissemination from two perspectives: **building your personal brand** and **promoting individual works**.
 These two aspects complement each other—a strong personal brand facilitates the dissemination of your work, while sharing your work actively reinforces your brand.